mtmanning93/Reach_reports/README.md

 #### Edit/ Delete Account Link

 Within the personal details the user can find two links, appropriately colored.
 The blue 'Edit Account' link will lead the user to the ['Update Account'](#update-account) page.
 The 'Delete Account' link will open a confirmation modal.
 Inside the modal will be a list of statistics personal to each user.
-The statistics tell the user how many report they've created, images uploaded and comments left.
-If confirmed the users account is deleted and they are redirected to the 'home' page.
+The statistics tell the user how many reports they've created, images uploaded, and comments left.
+If confirmed the user's account is deleted and they are redirected to the 'home' page.

 <details>
 <summary>Account Options Screenshots</summary>